-- When you don't have any commentary to add other to the link, video, photo or quote.
+- When you don't have any commentary to add to the link, video, photo or quote.

-FanShots are a great way of sharing anything interesting Leafs or even NHL related.
-Hopefully all of the Barilkosphere posts will get into the morning link dump (aka the From The Branches post) and any new ones should get posted in the comments.
+FanShots are a great way of sharing anything interesting Leafs or even NHL-related.
 If you find a great MSM article (or even a particularly bad one that you think could spur on good discussion), a good quotation, a YouTube video, a good image, or anything that you stumble across on your trip around the interwebs that you think Leafs fans would appreciate.
 One caveat: make sure it has not already been posted.
 If it's breaking news make sure that it hasn't already been posted.
 Please check the morning post and read the recent fanshots to see if it's already been posted.
-If it has then I am going to delete it.
+If it has then it's going to get deleted.

 They differ from FanPosts because they are much less involved.
-If you are writing a FanPost with a link and filler to hit the 75 word minimum then you should be posting it as a FanShot.
-Same if it's one picture.
-Anything where you are just adding a paragraph or two of explanation probably means that it should be a FanShot.
+If you are just adding a paragraph or two of explanation, it should probably be a FanShot.

 In the interest of maximizing the exposure of your FanShot here are some tips to maximize your efforts:

-Write a killer headline.
+- Write a killer headline.
 Include key words like names and teams, and be as specific as possible.
-Most people click on FanShots from the sidebar (even though the FanShots page is way more helpful) meaning the only thing readers will see initially is your headline.
+Most people click on FanShots from the sidebar (even though the FanShots page is more helpful), meaning the only thing readers will see initially is your headline.
 If they don't like the headline, they won't click on the link.
 Unless, of course, you...

-Include an intriguing image.
+- Include an intriguing image.
 Make sure the text and detail are large enough to make out -- be aware that the SBN software might shrink it to the correct size.
 Make sure the point of the image is quickly apparent -- don't make me struggle to understand what I'm looking at.
 Most importantly, make sure I see something interesting.
-I need to be motivated enough to click through through the link or leave a comment.
-Also, leave a link to the full-sized image just in case.
+I need to be motivated enough to click through the link or leave a comment.

 Your headline or image is the gateway to the rest of the FanShot.
 The rest of the FanShot is the gateway to readers clicking the link and leaving comments.